cloudfoundry-community/splunk-firehose-nozzle/README.md

 Warning: Setting an invalid index will cause events to be lost.

 FLUSH_INTERVAL -
 Set the interval for flushing to the heavy forwarder.
-Default is 5 seconds.

 CONSUMER_QUEUE_SIZE -
 Set the internal consumer queue buffer size.
-Default is 10000.

 HEC_BATCH_SIZE -
 Set the batch size for the events to push to HEC (Splunk HTTP Event Collector).
-Default is 1000.

 ### Development